The Map Inside: the Connecticut Officials

 The Governors Road has been mentioned in other documents around this time.

-The Silas Deane Highway is now Route 99, and known more by its name than its number.
+The Silas Deane Highway is now Route 99, and is one of a few state highways known more by its name than its number.

 The Beaumont Memorial Highway is now Route 289.